bukshev/POSIX/README.md

-# PThreads
+# POSIX
-A collection of examples on working with Pthread-library.
+A collection of examples on working with POSIX-library.